Paper Title and Summary

 data and theory.
 We call on NASA to invest in the research and infrastructure

-necessary for the heliophysics’ community to take
+necessary for the heliophysics’ community to take advantage of

 Gibson S. E. de Toma G. Malanushenko A. Fan Y. Hassler D. M. DeForest C. Hoeksema J. T. Vourlidas A. Newmark J. Thompson B. J. Kirk M. Viall N. Wallace S. Dalmasse K. Berger T. Rivera Y.